leamas/ddupdate/CONTRIBUTE.md

     be unique. ```_oneliner``` is indeed the short summary displayed by for example *--list-services*.

+  - To test, create the directory *~/.local/share/ddupdate/plugins* and drop the new plugin into it.

   - Authentication:
       - Some sites uses standard basic authentication.
 This is handled by *http_basic_auth_setup* in e. g., ```no_ip.py```